The Aged Care Quality and Safety Commission Glossary can also be accessed in the following format:

-Notice of Requirement to Agree to Certain Matters (NTA) – Notice sent to an approved provider when the Commission is considering revocation of its approval to deliver aged care, after identified non-compliance.
+Notice of Requirement to Agree to Certain Matters (NTA) – A notice sent to a provider when the Commission is considering revocation of its approval to deliver aged care, after identified non-compliance.

-The notice requires the approved provider to agree to certain requirements, including time frames.
+The notice requires the provider to agree to certain requirements, including time frames.
 If the provider fails to agree to the requirements set out in the notice, the Commissioner may revoke approval to provide aged care services.

 In response to a Notice to Remedy, the provider gives an Undertaking to Remedy committing to undertake the required actions within the specified timeframes.